slsa-framework/slsa/docs/spec/v1.1/levels.md

 All of [Build L1], plus:

+-   Software producer:
+    -   Run builds on a [hosted] build platform that meets Build L2 requirements.
+-   Build platform:
--   The build runs on a hosted build platform that generates and signs[^sign] the provenance itself.
-This may be the original build, an after-the-fact reproducible build, or some equivalent platform that ensures the trustworthiness of the provenance.
+    -   Generate and sign[^sign] the provenance itself.
+This may be done during the original build, an after-the-fact reproducible build, or some equivalent system that ensures the trustworthiness of the provenance.
+-   Consumer:

--   Downstream verification of provenance includes validating the authenticity of the provenance.
+    -   Validate the authenticity of the provenance.

 <dt>Benefits<dd>